By the time infamous “Night Stalker” Richard Ramirez was caught, he had murdered 13 people.

 Journalist Philip Carlo’s classic true crime biography The Night Stalker was the first to detail the life and crimes of Richard Ramirez, including the mistake that led to his capture.
 Twenty years later, placing ourselves back in Ramirez’s sick and twisted mind still puts our stomach in knots … and yet, we can’t stop reading.

-Read on for an excerpt from The Night Stalker, then download the book on Amazon, Barnes & Noble, and iTunes.
+Read on for an excerpt from The Night Stalker, and then download the book.

 Fate now stepped in and dealt a crippling blow to the Stalker’s incredible run of luck: a thirteen-year-old boy was fixing his motor scooter on a warm summer night when he looked up and saw the orange Toyota with its lights off slowly drive by.
 James Romero III had straight blond hair and looked like Dennis the Menace.
 There was something about the driver, the way he looked around—a malevolence—that alerted James to danger.
 He watched the car carefully but did not write down its license plate number, though he thought about it.